mratsim/constantine/research/kzg_poly_commit/README.md

-# Kate Polynomial Commitment research
+# KZG Polynomial Commitment research

 Research for Ethereum 2.0 phase 1
 to implement the Data Availability Sampling protocol